openedx/openedx-aspects/docs/how-tos/xapi_transforms.rst

 Example code
 ~~~~~~~~~~~~

-Here is the full code for the example transformer described here.
+Here is the full code for the new transformer described in this tutorial.

 .. code-block:: python